Delapouite/wildmenu/README.md

 # wildmenu

-:wildmenu — a lexicon about vim / neovim
+:wildmenu — a lexicon to tame vim / neovim

 **Work in progress**.
 Pull requests will not be accepted at this point of the project.